Back to all

 What is the inventory reconciliation process?

 These stages break the reconciliation process into practical steps: gathering source data, standardizing formats, matching records, investigating discrepancies, posting adjustments, documenting the work, and monitoring results.
-Each one builds on the last, turning what could be a chaotic exercise into a clear, repeatable workflow that scales and produces reliable evidence.

 1. Gather and align sources